 It’s OK to dine and dash at Fairmont Banff restaurants

 For a classic steak house experience saddle up to 1888 Chop House (order the Tomahawk).
-For the best sushi in Banff nosh on freshly flown in fish at the Samurai Sushi Bar.
-My favourite is probably the Lookout Patio where they’ve got authentic Mexican going on.
-Afternoon tea can’t be missed, nor can fondue at Waldhaus.
+Afternoon tea can’t be missed either, nor can fondue at Waldhaus.
 Insider tip: Head to the Waldhaus Pub on Thursday for quiz night with the locals.

 Food Tours at Fairmont Banff Springs